-EVA bunding is a softer foam product used for applications such as clean work shop floors.
-It has adhesive backing and easily installed by just removing the backing and placing as required.
+EVA bunding is a softer foam product used for applications such as clean workshop floors.
+It has an adhesive backing and easily installed by just removing the backing and placing as required.
 EVA bunding is not suited to constant heavy vehicle access and requires the surface to be clean and free of any contamination, oil or grease before laying.Read More

 Portable bunding as the name suggests is ideal for portable applications such as for temporary storage and is well suited to mining oil and gas applications that are on the move.
-They are constructed from heavy duty PVC combining reinforced fibreglass battens, which offer stability.
+They are constructed from heavy-duty PVC combining reinforced fiberglass battens, which offer stability.
 AS well as fast and reliable they can be pulled down and folded away requiring minimal storage when not required.Read More

 Which Bunding is best suited to my business?

 |Slow movements when moving pallets||None required|